First Galactic Era-Event in the Library of Sankt Gallus

 Here is the German version table with 4 players:

 They were playing the “Galactic Wars” story with the “Presence” goal.
-The players were the Avians, the Nordic Humanoids, the Annunaki and the Dracos.
+The players were the Avians, the Plejars (called Nordic Humanoids then), the Annunaki and the Dracos.
 The Avians and Annunaki started on the light (STO) side and the others on the dark (STS) side.

 At the end the Avians won by a massive 99 points, mainly through the Presence goal which he managed to achieve for 4 sectors, and thus get 40 points (you get 10 per sector where you own two stars).